emeryberger/PC-Resources/asplos21-instructions-for-author-response.md

 For ASPLOS'21, the author response will not be limited in length.
 However, there will be a **soft limit of 500 words.
 Reviewers will not be required to read more than this number of words**.
 However, they will be interested in reading your responses to their specific questions.

-**Important note: your response is not allowed to introduce new content in the paper, such as recent and improved experimental results.
-Your response should NOT reveal your identity or your affiliation, directly or indirectly, **as ASPLOS is a fully double-blind conference**.
+**Important note**: your response is not allowed to introduce new content in the paper, such as recent and improved experimental results.
+Your response should NOT reveal your identity or your affiliation, directly or indirectly, as ASPLOS is a fully double-blind conference.

 _Note_: You will receive 5 or more reviews in the Round 2 phase.
 Due to circumstances beyond our control (e.g., reviewer health emergencies), there is a small number of reviews that may arrive late.
 Please periodically re-check the submission site during the rebuttal period.